adamhorden/Infrastructure-Projects/electrics.md

 Assuming this is just going to require some sort of light with a pull switch to turn on.
 No emergency alarm is planned.

+todo: has this now been removed from requirements

 Weldy
 =====